heyinterspace/samir.xyz/README.md

    - Added better logging for debugging purposes

 6. **Asset Management & Project Structure**:
-   - Implemented a single source of truth for assets in `public/attached_assets`
+   - Implemented a single source of truth for assets in `public/assets`
-   - Removed redundant asset directories and eliminated duplicate image files
+   - Created a simplified folder structure with domain-specific component directories
-   - Added symlinks for backward compatibility to prevent breaking changes
+   - Established consistent naming patterns for files and components
-   - Integrated asset management into application startup for automated organization
+   - Implemented Remix-compatible asset loading approaches
-   - Documented asset structure and organization pattern for future maintenance
+   - Documented the asset structure and organization pattern for future maintenance
-   - Cleaned up root directory by moving non-essential files to appropriate locations
+   - Cleaned up root directory by moving files to appropriate locations
-   - Integrated documentation consolidation into the application startup process
+   - Created clean separation between configuration, layout, and domain components

 7. **CSS and Styling Improvements**:
    - Removed all `!important` flags from stylesheets for improved maintainability